lhindman/cs253-f20-final-project/README.md

 ```

 **HINT:** Lab10 will be a great reference for this portion of the project.
 It demonstrates the Create/Destroy design pattern as well as how to read data from files and load it into a struct.
-It isn't and exact match, but a solid understanding of the concepts presented in Lab10 will be incredibly helpful here.
+It isn't an exact match, but a solid understanding of the concepts presented in Lab10 will be incredibly helpful here.

 **TESTING:** Add test cases to mytests.c as you implement the functions declared in ProcEntry.h.
 As you write the tests, look for ways to exercise all the code in your functions.
 It isn't practical to go for 100% code coverage, but 80 to 90% should be doable.
 I will be running my own set of unit tests against your projects as part of the grading process so it would be a good idea to test the functions to ensure they handle expected and unexpected conditions as specified in the comments provided in ProcEntry.h

-When testing, be certain to check the test cases with valrind.
+When testing, be certain to check the test cases with valgrind.
 The provided makefile includes a **memtest-mytests** rule to assist with this testing.
 ```
 make memtest-mytests
 valgrind --tool=memcheck --leak-check=yes --show-reachable=yes ./mytests